Funnels 2.0

 Flexible Order

 By default, funnels count users who complete all defined steps in the specified sequence.
 Users may repeat earlier steps, but they must still complete every funnel step to be counted as converted.
-If a user completes a later step before a required earlier step, the funnel does not count that user as converted.
+If a user skips a required step and then completes it later, the funnel does not count that user as converted.

-For example, if a funnel's steps are defined as:
+For example, a funnel's steps are defined in the following sequence:

 The following table explains how different users are counted based on their progress through the funnel steps: